-Lemon roasted rainbow potatoes are a colorful and flavorful side dish that is perfect for any meal.
-These potatoes are a beautiful mixture of red, purple, and golden varieties, which add a vibrant touch to any plate.
+Lemon oven roasted little potatoes are a delicious and satisfying side dish that is perfect for any meal.
+The mini or baby potatoes are available in red, purple, and golden varieties, which add a vibrant touch to any plate.
 Roasting them with lemon and herbs brings out their natural sweetness and adds a bright, tangy flavor that complements a variety of main dishes.

-Whether you're cooking for a crowd or enjoying a cozy meal at home, lemon roasted rainbow potatoes are a simple yet impressive addition to your menu.
-For this recipe post, I used baby rainbow potatoes.
-They're delicious served with dipping sauces like my favorite lemony Greek-style vegan tzatziki sauce or this citrusy and creamy avocado basil dressing.
+For this recipe post, I used baby rainbow potatoes because they are so pretty, but you can use any variety of little potatoes.
+They're delicious served with dipping sauces like my favorite lemony Greek-style vegan tzatziki sauce, this citrusy and creamy avocado basil dressing, this sweet and tangy vegan honey mustard, and my classic vegan Thousand Island dressing.

 Table of Contents

-🥕Note: If you can't find baby rainbow potatoes at your store or local farmer's market, no worries!
-You can use any variety or size of smooth skinned potato, like red or "new' potatoes, or Yukon Gold.
+Note: If you can't find baby rainbow potatoes at your store or local farmer's market, no worries!
+You can use any variety or size of smooth skinned little potatoes, like red or "new' potatoes, or Yukon Gold.
+Learn more in the FAQ's below.

 🥕See the printable recipe card below for quantities and details.

-Potatoes - baby or petite sized (any variety - they don't need to be rainbow)
+- Potatoes - little or baby sized (any variety - they don't need to be rainbow)

 Instructions

 This recipe is so simple and easy you won't believe it.
-Once you make a batch of these vegan lemon roasted potatoes, I know you'll be making them part of your go-to cooking repertoire!
+Once you make a batch of these lemon oven roasted little potatoes, I know you'll be making them part of your go-to cooking repertoire!

-These lemon roasted rainbow potato wedges are perfect as an appetizer, side dish or a simply delish snack.
+These lemon oven roasted little potatoes are perfect as an appetizer, side dish or a simply delish snack.
 You can enjoy them all on their own or dress them up as much or as little as you like, for instance:

 How about a generous sprinkle of this easy vegan parmesan?